foxBMS/foxbms-1/README.md

 ## foxBMS Repository

-- In `foxbms/documentation` the configuration of the doxygen documentation for the primary and secondary mcu can be found.
+- In `foxbms\documentation` the configuration of the doxygen documentation for the primary and secondary mcu can be found.
-- The software for the mcus is found in `foxbms/embedded-software`.
+- The software for the mcus is found in `foxbms\embedded-software`.
 This includes the Hardward Abstraction Layer (HAL), the real-time OS FreeRTOS and the BMS application itself.
-- The layout and schematic files for the foxBMS hardware are found in the `foxBMS/hardware`.
+- The layout and schematic files for the foxBMS hardware are found in the `foxbms\hardware`.
-- The build toolchain and other tools related to foxBMS are found in `tools`.
+- The build toolchain and other tools related to foxBMS are found in `foxbms\tools`.

 A generated version of the Sphinx documentation can be found at http://docs.foxbms.org.
 It explains the structure of the foxBMS hardware, how